wp-plugins/no-comments/readme.txt

 * Compatible with wordpress 4.0.1

 = 1.0.3 =
-* Compatible with wordpress 4.1
+* Compatible with wordpress 4.1 - Tested